Last Updated on January 1, 2021

 If you don't want to eat all of the soup immediately, remove half at this stage, cover and put in the fridge.

 Stir through the Quark (half the quantity in the recipe if appropriate) and chopped parsley.
 Heat very gently till it is warm through.
 You don't need to bring it to the boil.

 Check and adjust seasoning to taste, serve garnished with a few parsley leaves.

 I like parsley in my mushroom soup.
 I’m not quite sure how ‘authentic’ that makes it, but it adds a nice peppery tang.
 And, the addition of a little cornflour is to help stabilise the soup and stop it splitting and making a greying scrambled-egg-like mixture when you add the quark.
 Another hint is that if you plan on having half one day and half on the next day, take out half the mixture before you add in the appropriate quantity of quark to what remains in the pan.
 Even if you are making this soup with real cream, there’s a good chance that it will split if you re-heat it with the cream already added.

 This 5:2 diet recipe has 65 calories per bowl made with Lake District Quark.
-If you can’t find the quark, then substitute low fat creme fraiche, but remember that nutritionally it will have a few more calories and a lower level of protein (quark has 19 cals per 30g compared with low fat creme fraiche at 50 cals).
+If you can’t find the quark, then substitute low-fat creme fraiche, but remember that nutritionally it will have a few more calories and a lower level of protein (quark has 19 calories per 30g compared with low-fat creme fraiche at 50 calories).